Ekanshsomani/MIPS32-Simulator/README.md

 | `BLEZ RS, OFF18`      | 000110 | XXXXX | 00000 | XXXXXXXXXXXXXXXXXX |
 | `BLTZ RS, OFF18`      | 000001 | XXXXX | 00000 | XXXXXXXXXXXXXXXXXX |

+The below 3 don't have forbidden slot in the very next one, and won't cause a reserved instruction exception:

 **Unconditional Branch and Call:** Called as  `BC offset` or `BALC offset` with opcodes as  110010 and 111010 respectively. `offset` is 26 bits.

 **Indexed Jumps (register + unscaled offset):**